lydavid/MusicSearch/docs/upcoming/oauth_musicbrainz.md

 Activity has a different `host` from `RedirectUriReceiverActivity`.
 This also means we can keep our app's activity's launchMode as the default, allowing us to deeplink test any of our screens without stopping our app.

+## OAuth 2 vs OpenID

+OpenID providers must support GET and POST: https://github.com/openid/AppAuth-Android/issues/801 But OAuth 2 on its own does not.
+MusicBrainz has OAuth 2 but not OpenID.